 When we were there, there were never more than 5 people (including us) swimming in the natural rock pool at any time.
 And most of the people that arrived were locals.

 We’d recommend bringing your water shoes and snorkeling gear to explore this rock pool.
 Out of all the beaches we explored in Crete, Voulolimni had the most amount of fish life.
 We even found an octopus here!

-It’s an incredibly beautiful place and something worth adding to your Crete travel itinerary if you love going off the beaten path.
+It’s an incredibly beautiful place and something worth adding to your western Crete travel itinerary if you love going off the beaten path.

 Bonus Tip: Always take your trash with you when exploring hidden gems.
 Even when there are bins nearby.
 Crete can get pretty windy and it’s easy for trash to be blown into the ocean or nearby bushes where mountain goats could eat them.

 It’s surprisingly a pretty easy drive to Voulolimni beach from Chania.
 The entire 70km drive (or 1 hour 25 minutes driving time) is paved except for the last 300m to the small parking area.

 It’s on the same road towards Elafonissi beach.
 So just follow Google Maps and it will take you there.